LucasLuu101/Final_Project/README.md

 # Final_Project
-For my final project, it will be an e-commerce website for drink.
-Interactive homepage with product info, company info and add to cart function.
+For my final project, it will be a website for architecture design company.
+The website will be interactive and has gallery to showcase the firm previous designs and services that they provide